 Competition.A series or combination of any number of individual Matches played as part of a league, knock-out or other tournament or event.

 Consequences of Anti-Doping Rule Violations (“Consequences”).
-An anti-doping rule violation may result in one or more of the following: (a) Disqualification means the Cricketer’s results and performance statistics in a particular Match are invalidated, with all resulting consequences including forfeiture of any individual medals, individual ranking points and individual prizes obtained in that Match and the non-inclusion of his/ her performance statistics in such Match towards individual averages and/or records; (b) Ineligibility means the Cricketer or Cricketer Support Personnel is barred on account of an anti-doping rule violation for a specified period of time from participation in any Competition or other activity or funding as provided in Article 10.11.1.1 of the Rules; (c) Provisional Suspension means the Cricketer or Cricketer Support Personnel is temporarily barred from participating in the sport of cricket pending a decision on the allegation that he/she has committed an anti-doping rule violation. ; (d) Financial Consequences means a financial sanction imposed for an anti-doping rule violation or to recover costs associated with an anti-doping rule violation; and (e) Public Disclosure or Public Reporting means the dissemination or distribution of information to the general public or Persons beyond Persons entitled to earlier notification in accordance with Article 14.
+An anti-doping rule violation may result in one or more of the following: (a) Disqualification means the Cricketer’sindividual results and performance statistics in a particular Match are invalidated, with all resulting consequences including forfeiture of any individual medals, individual ranking points and individual prizes obtained in that Match and the non-inclusion of his/ her performance statistics in such Match towards individual averages and/or records; (b) Ineligibility means the Cricketer or Cricketer Support Personnel is barred on account of an anti-doping rule violation for a specified period of time from participation in any Competition or other activity or funding as provided in Article 10.11.1.1 of the Rules; (c) Provisional Suspension means the Cricketer or Cricketer Support Person is temporarily barred from participating in the sport of cricket pending a decision on the allegation that he/she has committed an anti-doping rule violation. ; (d) Financial Consequences means a financial sanction imposed for an anti-doping rule violation or to recover costs associated with an anti-doping rule violation; and (e) Public Disclosure or Public Reporting means the dissemination or distribution of information to the general public or Persons beyond Persons entitled to earlier notification in accordance with Article 14.

 Disqualification.
 See Consequences, above.